Pranayama Benefits & Daily Breathing Techniques for a Longer Life

 Reduces Stress

-Additionally, the rhythmic nature of pranayama breathing induces a sense of mindfulness and present-moment awareness, diverting attention away from stressors and promoting a sense of inner calm and tranquillity.
+Additionally, the rhythmic nature of pranayama breathing induces a sense of mindfulness and present-moment awareness, diverting attention away from stressors and promoting a sense of inner calm and tranquility.
 Bhramari Pranayama has also been shown to have a positive impact on people suffering from anxiety, depression, and insomnia.
+Try it for yourself with these 3 yogic breathing exercises for calm and relaxation.

 Slows Down Aging